TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 :file:`typo3conf/system/`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The folder :file:`typo3conf/system/` contains the
 :ref:`Configuration files <configuration-files>` :file:`typo3conf/system/settings.php`
 and :file:`typo3conf/system/additional.php`.

+This path can be retrieved from the Environment API, see
+:ref:`Environment-config-path`.

 ..  versionchanged:: 12.0
     For legacy installations the configuration files have been moved and